 Do cats get lonely if they are left alone?

 There are a lot of factors to consider which include the breed of cat and the personality.
-Some breeds are more dependant on companionship than others.
+Some breeds are more dependent on companionship than others.
 Siamese cats are well-known for forming bonds, especially with one person and like to be with their companion as much as possible.
 British Shorthairs are a little more independent, but even so, they still need companionship and interaction to some degree.

-Compared to 40 years ago, more households are working longer hours and to top that off, and there is an ever-increasing number of people who have chosen to keep their cat safely indoors.
+Compared to 40 years ago, more households are working longer hours and to top that off, there is an ever-increasing number of people who have chosen to keep their cats safely indoors.
 This means cats are spending more time in the home on their own.

 Aren’t cats independent?